andrerbento/portfolio/README.md

 # portfolio

-Hello, this is where I am going to post my training projects while learnign how to program.
+Hello, this is where I am going to post my training projects while learning how to program.